KapuuZapuu/chess.mini/README.md

 ## Limitations

-- Global mutable state (intentional for a prototype, addressed in v2)
+- Global mutable state (intentional for this prototype)
-- Console-only interface
+- Text-only interface
 - No AI opponent
 - No saved games or move history export